 Item Numbers 1. - 7.
 If you need extra space to provide any additional information within this application, use the space provided in Part 12.
 Additional Information.
 If you need more space than what is provided in Part 12., you may make copies of Part 12. to complete and file with your application, or attach a separate sheet of paper.
-Type or print your name and A-Number (if any) at the top of each sheet; indicate the Page Number, Part each sheet; indicate the Page Number, Number, and Item Number to which your Part Number, and Item Number to which answer refers, and sign and date each sheet. your answer refers; and sign and date each sheet.
-[Page 9] We recommend that you print or save a We recommend that you print or save a copy of your completed application to copy of your completed application to review in the future and for your review in the future and for your records.
-We recommend that you review records.
-We recommend that you review your copy of your completed application your copy of your completed application before you come to your biometric before you go to your biometric services services appointment at a USCIS ASC. appointment at a USCIS ASC.
-At your At your appointment, USCIS will permit appointment, USCIS will permit you to you to complete the application process complete the application process only if only if you are able to confirm, under you are able to confirm, under penalty of penalty of perjury, that all of the perjury, that all of the information in your information in your application is complete, application is complete, true, and correct. true, and correct.
-If you are not able to If you are not able to make that attestation make that attestation in good faith at that at that time, USCIS will require you to time, USCIS will require you to return for return for another appointment. another appointment.
+Type or print your name and A-Number (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers, and sign and date each sheet.

+We recommend that you print or save a copy of your completed application to review in the future and for your records.
+We recommend that you review your copy of your completed application before you go to your biometric services appointment at a USCIS ASC.
+At your appointment, USCIS will permit you to complete the application process only if you are able to confirm, under penalty of perjury, that all of the information in your application is complete, true, and correct.
+If you are not able to make that attestation at that time, USCIS will require you to return for another appointment.

 NOTE TO ALL APPLICANTS: Do not complete Part 13.
 USCIS will complete this section.

 Part 13.
-USCIS Decision (For Official Use Only) Item Numbers 1. - 3.
+USCIS Decision (For Official Use Only)

+Item Numbers 1. - 3.
 Do NOT fill out this part.
 It is for official use only.
-Page 9, What Is the [Page 9] [Page 10] Filing Fee?

 What Is the Filing Fee?
-What Is the Filing Fee?

 The filing fee for Form I-191 is \$930.
-The filing fee for Form I-191 is \$930.
-If USCIS notifies you that you must submit NOTE: The filing fee is not refundable, biometrics, a biometric services fee of \$85 regardless of any action USCIS (or an may also be required. immigration judge if you are in deportation, exclusion, or removal proceedings) takes Payments by Check or Money Order on this application.
-DO NOT MAIL Use the following guidelines when you CASH.
-You must submit all fees in the prepare your check or money order for the exact amount.
-Form I-191 filing fee: Use the following guidelines when you prepare your check or money order for the Form I-191 filing fee: 1.
-The check or money order must be 1.
-The check or money order must be drawn on a bank or other financial drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and institution located in the United States and must be payable in U.S. currency; and
+If USCIS notifies you that you must submit biometrics, a biometric services fee of \$85 may also be required.

+Payments by Check or Money Order

+Use the following guidelines when you prepare your check or money order for the Form I-191 filing fee:

-2. Make the check or money order payable to U.S. Department of Homeland Security.
+- 1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and - 2.
+Make the check or money order payable to U.S. Department of Homeland Security.